 What is the difference between STFC and MURACE funding?

-MURACE provides funds for students who present their research or project, conducted under the guidance of GCSU faculty or teaching staff, showcasing original contributions and innovations in the field.
+MURACE provides funds for students who present their research or creative project, conducted under the guidance of GCSU faculty or teaching staff, showcasing original contributions and innovations in the field.
 Please check MURACE webpage for specific information.
-If your travel does not fall under MURACE specifications or exceeds the $500 limit, STFC funding is an alternative.
+If your travel does not fall under MURACE specifications or exceeds the allotted amount, STFC funding is an alternative.

 If I am attending a conference but not presenting, can I still apply and receive funding?